-We at the Harold Grinspoon Foundation are excited to present the second cohort of sixteen PJ Library Implementing Partners who have been awarded more than $275,000 in grants, ranging from $6000-$25,000, to expand and deepen engagement opportunities for families raising Jewish children across North America.
+On behalf of the Harold Grinspoon Foundation, we are excited to present the fifth cohort of PJ Library Implementing Partner Engagement Grant recipients, which have been awarded $200,000 in grants, ranging from $8,000-$25,000, to expand and deepen engagement opportunities for families raising Jewish children across North America.

-This year’s selected initiatives, listed below, are divided into three categories; each category will serve as a community of practice, offering ongoing peer support and collective learning.
-We look forward to working with these partners and seeing all of their exciting initiatives come to life.
+This year’s selected initiatives, listed below, are divided into four categories; each category will serve as a community of practice, offering ongoing peer support and collective learning along with Cohort 4 renewal grant recipients.
+We look forward to working with these partners and seeing all their innovative initiatives come to life.

 Home-Based Shabbat Programming